blinkletter/Chem4410/Lessons/Lesson_01.md

 ```

 ### Friday
-In our second meeting there will be a **short quiz** featuring a few of the reactions that you were given to review.
-We will **discuss** the problems suggested previously from appendix 5. be prepared to contribute.
-We will try to define what is meant by the words "physical organic chemsitry" and I will also introduce my vision of wrapping the activities of this course around computer tools.
-Finally the topics for the **next lesson** will be introduced. **Look ahead** to Lesson 2 to see what you should prepare for Monday.
+In our second meeting there will be a **short quiz** featuring a few of the reactions that you studied in the assignment.
+We will **discuss** the problems suggested previously from appendix 5.
+Be prepared to contribute.
+Attempt every problem from appendix 5 on your own.
+And convince yourself that you can answer all questions on the handouts.

+We will try to **define** what is meant by the words "physical organic chemsitry" and I will also introduce my vision of wrapping the activities of this course around computer tools.
+Finally, the topics for the **next lesson** will be introduced. **Look ahead** to Lesson 2 to see what you should prepare for Monday.

 #### Reading